 2. New York Jets: Arvel Reese, MLB, Ohio State

 Arvel Reese does not have as high of a ceiling as Texas middle linebacker Anthony Hill Jr. whose still my top middle linebacker this year despite being an avid Ohio State fan.
 He did beat Anthony Hill Jr. with Ohio State's defense besting Texas 14-7 in the first week of the season.
 Arvel Reese made life hell for Arch Manning in the season opener.
 He also made life hell for Washington running back Jonah Coleman, my second best running back in this years draft.
-Reese has better size than Anthny Hill Jr. and he called plays for a former NFL defensive coordinator in Matt Patricia.
+Reese has better size than Anthony Hill Jr. and he called plays for a former NFL defensive coordinator in Matt Patricia.
 These are the two biggest reasons he's being overhyped by NFL scouts in my opinion.

 I feel like Arvel Reese only excels as a pass rusher.
 His only two deflections came against the Ohio Bobcats.
 All of his sacks came from the season opener to November first before he struggled to get ot the quarterback in Ohio State's final two games.
 Arvel Reese is not the best pass rusher, run stuffer, or linebacker in coverage while I believe Anthony Hill Jr. excels in all three of those areas.
 Regardless of how I feel about Arvel Reese as a prospect, he is the guy the New York Jets are reportedly locked in on at this point with the second pick in the 2026 NFL Draft.